SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

 * **Avoid Using Deeply Nested References:**

   * Simplifying your data structure and avoiding deeply nested references can help ensure smoother and faster builds.
-* **Carefully Adjust `next.config.js` Settings:**
+* **Write custom Tina queries:**

+  * You can improve build generation and prevent build crash by creating your own Tina GraphQL queries.

+### One last option:

 * If a build fails due to overload activities, you can consider reducing the server load by modifying the `next.config.js` file as follows, but this should be done cautiously.
-Reducing these values may negatively impact build performance rather than improve it.
+This will slow the build process.

 ```
 experimental:
 {